 It wasn’t long before I was the single-source supplier of POS systems to Play It Again Sports stores across North America.
 During that time I partnered with a genius programmer named Stuart Wyatt to create the first Digital Rights Management software in April 1995 that was used by McAfee, Microsoft, WallData, and Corel.
 It wasn’t long (months) before big money showed up at our door in 1995 and we started a new company called Commerce Direct International to properly market this incredible product.

 We had everything under control with loads of cash in the bank to fund growth, hired some talented people and pressed forward.
 We went from nothing to $100 million a year in revenue in less than 12 months.
-Shortly after that our large financiers such as Morgan Stanley suggested we hire a new high profile CEO to replace me.
-We did and it only took the bum 8 months to bankrupt us.
-Apparently, he was sent in by our competition to kill our company in 1998.
+Shortly after that, our large financiers, such as Morgan Stanley, suggested we hire a new high-profile CEO to replace me.
+We did, and it only took the bum 8 months to bankrupt us.
+Apparently, he was sent in by our competition to kill our company in 1998 so that our pending Patent Application would expire.

 I then started Retail Professionals Software, sold it in 2003 and started 101sitehosting.com.

-Now, as a result of solely focusing on automated recurring revenue services businesses we have grown to include AccessWireless.ca, Arcwifi.com, AutomatedMarketingAgency.com, Dropship Distribution Corporation, Hosting.express, Talktel.ca and Webbie.express.
+As a result of solely focusing on automated recurring revenue services businesses, we had grown to include AccessWireless.ca, Arcwifi.com, AutomatedMarketingAgency.com, Dropship Distribution Corporation, Hosting.express, Talktel.ca, and Webbie.express.
 The future looks solid with multiple revenue streams.
-Recently we sold the Hotel industry assets under Liveport to a competitor and kept our MDU and government contract divisions to continue with the same crew and resources now named ArcWiFi.com.
-This recent change allowed ArcWiFi to focus on what we love best – riding the wave of customer demand for our qualified services.
+Recently, we sold the Hotel industry assets under Liveport to a competitor.

-I had previously spent a load of cash on many of the “shiny objects” that promise instant income and results as if it was easy to get traffic, subscribers and cash but most of it wasn’t true.
-I basically spent $10,000 in 30 days to get a crash course on what not to do.
-I could afford it and I did it with my eyes wide open hoping to get a crash course in 30 days what others might do in 3 years.
-I ended up with about 3 versions of different products in each online marketing category.
-I only needed one but they all looked so good.
+I had previously spent a lot of money on many of the “shiny objects” that promise instant income and results, as if it were easy to get traffic, subscribers, and cash, but most of it wasn’t true.
+I spent $10,000 in 30 days on a crash course in what not to do.
+I could afford it and I did it with my eyes wide open, hoping to get a crash course in 30 days what others might do in 3 years.
+I ended up with about three versions of different products in each online marketing category.
+I only needed one, but they all looked so good.

 I soon found out that some marketers sell crap and don’t stand behind their 30-day refund policy.
-I don’t like to pull that trigger but when their cloud-based solution fails a few days after I laid out some serious cash and then their support lines are gone as well I can’t help feel it was my right to a refund.
+I don’t like to pull that trigger, but when their cloud-based solution fails a few days after I laid out some serious cash, and then their support lines are gone as well, I can’t help but feel it was my right to a refund.

-Looking back I could have done what I should have done for free and then invested only a little cash in mentor training that would have taken more time but that would have resulted in a solid base to build a long-term business.
-I am now on the long-term business path building out and supplying real solutions to that market – just like I did in my previous careers in completely unrelated markets.
+Looking back, I could have done what I should have done for free and then invested only a little cash in mentor training, which would have taken more time but would have resulted in a solid base to build a long-term business.
+I am now on the long-term business path, building out and supplying real solutions to that market – just like I did in my previous careers in completely unrelated markets.

-Apparently, nothing much changes, you can’t get rich overnight, you have to work at it diligently one day at a time.
-What I like best about this new career choice is that you don’t have to invest anything significantly more than your focused attention and time leveraging proven systems that are easy to replicate from a trusted mentor/trainer.
+Nothing much changes; you can’t get rich overnight, you have to work at it diligently, one day at a time.
+What I like best about this new career choice is that you don’t have to invest anything significantly more than your focused attention and time, leveraging proven systems that are easy to replicate from a trusted mentor/trainer.

-In my previous ventures, I had to lay out serious cash and mortgage everything I owned to set up multiple high overhead businesses with conservative returns if I worked 16 hour days.
-That earned me a heart attack in 2003 at the age of 48 and a white light trip to the other side which turned out to be a real wake-up call during my long-suffering recovery.
+In my previous ventures, I had to lay out serious cash and mortgage everything I owned to set up multiple high-overhead businesses with conservative returns if I worked 16-hour days.
+That earned me a heart attack in 2003 at the age of 48 and a white light trip to the other side, which turned out to be a real wake-up call during my long-suffering recovery.
 That event was a blessing.
-It became abundantly clear that I needed to change everything including how I worked, lived and behaved.
-Amazingly, I learned to delegate and suddenly I was more successful than ever.
-In the last 4 years, I sold off most of those businesses that I had started and was able to put enough away to retire comfortably.
+It became abundantly clear that I needed to change everything, including how I worked, lived and behaved.
+Amazingly, I learned to delegate, and suddenly I was more successful than ever.
+In the last 6 years, I sold off most of those businesses that I had started and was able to put enough away to retire comfortably.

-Now it is abundantly clear that I simply need to encapsulate what I have learned over a 40-year career and repackage it as useful information and tools to help others succeed by directing them to the new ways of making their way towards freedom without debt.
+Now it is abundantly clear that I need to encapsulate what I have learned over a 40-year career and repackage it as helpful information and tools to help others succeed by directing them to the new ways of making their way towards freedom without debt.

-So, I’ve started and I have to say this is FUN.
+So, I’ve started, and I’ve to say this is fun.
 Stay tuned – my new trail to success started right here on my blog.

 Gerry Bakker